🙂 Establishing culture add

 Smart people tend to want to hang out and solve problems with other smart people, so showing that you can provide this kind of environment can be a super compelling reason to join a company.

-Remember to cater for remote: Whereas meeting the wider team might happen naturally if the candidate comes into the office for an interview, this will not occur in a remote interview setting.
+Remember to cater for remote: Whereas meeting the wider team might happen naturally if the developer comes into the office for an interview, this will not occur in a remote interview setting.
 Therefore, if your process is remote, make it an explicit part of your process to meet the wider team virtually.

 One of the goals in these discussions should be to drive the conversation towards what they look for in a team and how they tend to function best in a team environment.

-A simulation day involves a candidate taking time to come to your office for a full day or two to do real work with the rest of your team.
-Doing this can give you an invaluable level of insight into how they would approach solving real business problems and integrate into the rest of your team, while also giving the candidate a window into what a typical workday at your company can look like.
+A simulation day involves a developer taking time to come to your office for a full day or two to do real work with the rest of your team.
+Doing this can give you an invaluable level of insight into how they would approach solving real business problems and integrate into the rest of your team, while also giving the developer a window into what a typical workday at your company can look like.

 This can come at a pretty steep cost in terms of both time, planning and dedicated team resources during the course of the simulation days.
 We’ve run a lot of simulation days as part of our own hiring process.
 In our experience, running a simulation day of 4 - 5 hours is the most cost-efficient and suitable for the majority of roles you might be hiring for.